mr-tanta/roast-landing/README.md

 ## Support

-For support, email support@roastmylanding.com or join our Discord.
+For support, email support@roastmylanding.com or join our Discord.# Updated Slack webhook URL to correct workspace